Task-Centric Structure

 Response Format

-The Upsonic framework leverages Pydantic BaseModel compatibility for defining expected results, enabling programmatic handling of agent responses.
+The Upsonic framework uses Pydantic BaseModel compatibility for defining expected results, enabling programmatic handling of agent responses.
 By specifying a response format, the system returns structured objects rather than raw text, allowing for seamless integration and logic implementation within your application.

 For instance, when requesting a list of cities, the system returns a structured list of strings containing city names.
 This approach emphasizes value-oriented development by abstracting away the implementation details, allowing developers to focus on utilizing the data rather than managing its format and parsing.